Code-Institute-Submissions/Author-Site/README.md

 ### MVP2

 * User account customization, where a user can choose between a pre-selected array of avatar images.
-* Glowing buttons for mobile users
+* Glowing buttons for mobile and tablet users

 </details>

 ## Structure

-### Database & App Design
+### Database and App Design
 Designing the back end I knew that I wanted to have a separate profile table, not only for the orders but also for handling the fan art.
 Similarly the series table quickly became important as it ties together the fan art and the products, making both tables searchable on their series field.

 When building the product model I knew that I would be selling a range of different types of products, some of which would have type specific fields.
 Initially I planned to use model inheritance (see attached image) but eventually decided against it.
 The scope of this webshop is fairly small, there will only be a limited number and range of products available.
 To create an intricate model inheritance set up felt more geared towards a much larger shop setup.
-For this reason I instead have the shared fields as required and the others as optional.
+For this reason I instead have the shared fields as required and the type specific fields as optional.

 The front end structure mirrors much of the backend app structure, with the following exceptions.
 The Series app has no front end presence, it exists only as a reference for the fan art & product models.
 The shopping basket app has no models, instead using the session ID and a context processor to track the user’s selections.
 The static pages app also has no models as these pages will not pull from a database, but instead simply contain information about the author and the series.